 What About the Wisdom Teeth?

 Not everyone keeps all 32 permanent teeth.
-The last four teeth, also called the wisdom teeth, usually don't appear until people are in their late teens or early 20s, according to the NHS.
+The last four teeth, also called the wisdom teeth, according to the ADA, usually don't appear until people are in their late teens or early 20s.
 Some people never get them, and many have to have them removed before they erupt if there isn't enough space in the mouth.
-Your child's dentist will keep a close eye on the progression of this last set of molars and let you know whether or not it's a good idea to have them removed.
+Your child's dentist will keep a close eye on the progression of this last set of molars, and let you know whether or not it's a good idea to have them removed.